SHIVERS

 Thursday, 4:03 AM - I can’t think of anything else I could do to calm myself down...so I’m writing this.
 I don’t know if it’s going to work but I am tired and I need to clear my head, so why not?

 It’s 4:04 AM right now.
-My batch leaves for Prague this morning...like...in around two and a half hours.
-It’s a one-week trip, but we are going to cross through a pretty rough sector of the Holt that the guide says is a “neat little shortcut”.
+My batch leaves for New Prague this morning...like...in around two and a half hours.
+It’s a one-week trip, but we are going to cross through a pretty rough sector of the Holt that our guide says is a “neat little shortcut”.
 That way, the ETA jumps to only three days… “Only” three days…

 Apparently lots of folk stray around those parts of the woods and so our guide says it’s worth the risk, and that we’ll split profits if we come across any lost clients…